MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 * The admin monitoring workspace can only be created by a user that is an admin for the tenant.
 This user needs to be assigned as an admin to the tenant directly.
 Users that belong to a group that's assigned as an admin to the tenant, can't create the admin monitoring workspace.

 * The admin monitoring workspace is a read-only workspace.
 [Workspace roles](/power-bi/collaborate-share/service-roles-new-workspaces#workspace-roles) don't have the same capabilities as they do in other workspaces.
-Users, including admins, are not able to edit or view properties of items such as semantic models and reports in the workspace.
+Users, including admins, aren't able to edit or view properties of items such as semantic models and reports in the workspace.

-* Sovereign clouds are not supported.
+* Sovereign clouds aren't supported.

 * Users granted *build* permissions to a semantic model in the monitoring workspace, show as having *read* permissions.